seriaati/embed-fixer/README.md

 - Disable embed fix channels: Channels to disable embed fixing
 - Disable webhook reply: Disable the webhook reply feature mentioned above
 - Disable auto spoiler in NSFW channels: For channels with the media extraction feature on, disable automatic spoilering extracted media in NSFW channels
+- Show post content: For channels with media extraction enabled, channels with this feature on will also show the content and author of the post along with the media.

 # Questions, Issues, Feedback, Contributions